 Mandatory fees include membership in the Yale Health Plan (YHP), a comprehensive pre-paid group practice plan.
 In addition, students who are not enrolled in a hospitalization plan must obtain hospitalization coverage either through the University or another source.
-At this time the rates for 2013-2014 hospitalization insurance have yet to be established.
-However in 2012-2013 these rates were: $1,620 for single students, $6,650 for students with one dependent and $11,294 for family coverage for spouse and/or dependent(s).
+For 2013-2014, hospitalization costs are: $2,040 for single students, $7,592 for students with one dependent and $12,746 for family coverage for spouse and/or dependent(s).
 All of the above include maternity coverage.
-In addition, a student may obtain Prescription Plus Coverage for an additional amount (in 2012-2013) of $360 for single students, $720 for students with one dependent and $1,080 for family coverage.
+In addition, a student may obtain Prescription Plus Coverage for an additional amount of $360 for single students, $720 for students with one dependent and $1,080 for family coverage.
 The cost of hospitalization insurance for single student coverage is automatically added to the basic budget for all students.
 If a student obtains outside insurance and waives this coverage, this expense will be removed from the student’s bill and the student’s financial aid award.
 If a student has dependents and will be enrolling in the two-person or family coverage plan, a Health Expense form must be completed and submitted to the Financial Aid Office for a budget adjustment (available at our website in the ‘Forms’ section for download).
 Additional financial aid for this expense is available in the form of a student loan.

 For students with dependent children, an allowance of $5,000 for each child is added to the applicable budget.